red-kite-solutions/stalker/docs/subscriptions.md

 Here is an example of how to start a `TcpPortScanningJob` when a `HostnameIpFinding` is emitted.
 This job will however only start if all the conditions are met.
 The Finding's found `ip` must contain the case insensitive string "13.37", and 5 must be greater than or equal to 3.

 If the conditions are met when a `HostnameIpFinding` is emitted, then the job will start with the specified parameters.
 Note here that the `targetIp` parameter will contain the value of the Finding's output variable `ip`.

+The Job, in this case, will scan the `${ip}`'s 1000 first ports ([1-1000]) as well as the ports 1234, 3389 and 8080.
+It will do so in 10 parallel threads.
+Every thread's socket will have a 1 second timeout if it does not respond.
+We can therefore expect the Job to finish in a maximum of around 100 seconds.

 > Something similar in behavior, except from the conditions, is already built in Stalker.